0xDarkSky/Vexatious/README.md

 ![Screenshot from 2021-08-30 20-57-50](https://user-images.githubusercontent.com/84932430/131383448-87603607-e526-4e93-8a63-9287de7b4ad6.png)

 This is a V2 of Traffic-Confuser.
-The program uses Selenium module to open websites in your chosen browser.
+The program uses Selenium module to open websites in Google Chrome browser.

+***Note***: *I highly recommend reading the whole documentation to understand how it works and how to use it properrly*

 # Dependencies to install: